What is necrotizing colitis?

 Many people fully recover after NC.
 Others may have long-term complications.
 This condition can even cause death.
 This is more likely if you don’t seek treatment right away.

-What are the complications of necrotizing colitis?
+What are possible complications of necrotizing colitis?

 NC can lead to sepsis and shock.
 This can harm your organs.
 This might cause temporary or permanent damage, such as kidney failure.
 It can even cause severe shock.
 This may lead to death.
 Your healthcare team will work hard to prevent this.

 Complications sometimes happen from surgery.
 For instance, you may have heavy bleeding or infection in another part of your body.